NPalopoli/IDP_Python/_episodes/16-scope.md

 *   People writing functions shouldn't have to worry about what variable names the function's caller uses.
 *   The part of a program in which a variable is visible is called its *scope*.

+Scope refers to the 'visibility' of variables.
+In other words, which parts of your program can see or use it.
+Normally, every variable has a global scope.
+Once defined, every part of your program can access a variable.
+It is very useful to be able to limit a variable's scope to a single function.
+The variable wil have a limited scope.
+*   Example: the same word may have two meanings in different sentences / text / languages.

 ~~~
 pressure = 103.9